Tennis Star Serena Williams Stuns In Pink Fleece Loungewear

-Tennis champion Serena Williams wowed her 12.8 million Instagram followers after posting a new upload where she modeled a new loungewear look from her own clothing line, Serena.
+Tennis champion Serena Williams wowed her 12.8 million Instagram followers after posting a new upload in which she modeled a new loungewear look from her own clothing line, Serena.

 The set was made from a pale pink fabric that flattered the multiple Grand Slam winner’s glowing skin.
-In addition, the material was a fleece and cotton blend which added an element of coziness to the ensemble.
+In addition, the material was a fleece and cotton blend that added an element of coziness to the ensemble.

 The top part of the set was a classic hoodie.
 It was almost fully zipped up to keep Serena warm in the February weather.
 A small amount of her collarbone was visible around the neckline.
-The sweatshirt had long sleeves and kangaroo-style pouch in the center of the torso to both hold items and keep her hands warm.
-The garment was an oversized cut, with a hem that ended around Serena’s hips.
+The sweatshirt had long sleeves and a kangaroo-style pouch in the center of the torso to both hold items and keep her hands warm.
+The garment was an oversized cut with a hem that ended around Serena’s hips.
 The larger style added a trendy yet comfy aesthetic to the loungewear look.

 Serena coupled the top with a pair of joggers that cinched around her ankles.
 She completed the look with a pair of white ankle socks and a pair of bright pink sneakers that added a fun pop of color to the post.
 The tennis star accessorized with a large chunky silver chain around her neck as well as a dainty gold chain necklace.
 She also sported a chic pink manicure as well as a white face mask.